 Location: 7000 Valley View Lane, Dallas, TX 75240

-Good to know: playground, pavilion.
+Good to know: playground, pavilion, picnic tables.

 Parent tip: The pavilions can be reserved through the Dallas Parks Department for parties, but the picnic tables are first-come, first-served — arrive by 9 a.m. on weekends if you want a shaded spot.